top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 * Obstacle color (within the orange, and yellow to detect different traffic cones and duckies)
 * Illumination

-For measuring the performance we used the follwoing metrics:
+For measuring the performance we used the following metrics:
 * Percentage of correctly classified obstacles on our picture dataset
 * Same for changing light condiitions

 An evaluation of our goals and the reached performance can be found in the [Performance Evaluation](#saviors-final-formal) section.

 Our approach is simply based on analysing the incoming pictures separately for obstacles in each picture and using this information only.
 In theory it would be also possible, but computational much more expensive to estimate the depth of each pixel through some visual odometry algorithm using a single camera only.
 But in this case we would need to consider multiple images to having a good depth estimate.
 However, the large amount of motion blur, a missing IMU (for estimating the absolute scale) and the additional computational costs clearly argue against such an approach.
 In our case we use the extrinsics calibrations to estimate the positions of the given obstacles.
 Logically spoken this is possible because we know our distance and angle to the street.
-Assuming the street to lie on a plane allows an posiiton estimate.
+Assuming the street to lie on a plane allows an position estimate.
 For more details refer to the [section below](#saviors-functionality-computer-vision).

 The final output is supposed to look as [](#fig:part_1_image_final).